Exponential Idle Guides

 2. buy purchasing the milestone upgrades for \(\lambda\) and \(g(x)\) in the permanent upgrades tab where you would normally buy publishing, buy all, and autobuy.

-Buying the milestone upgrades will not give you a milestone, but will instead increase the max level of the miletone that you purchased the upgade for.
+Buying the milestone upgrades will not give you a milestone, but will instead increase the max level of the milestone that you purchased the upgrade for.
 For example, if you buy the \(g(x)\) perma-upgrade for lvl 1, you will permanently unlock the first lvl of the \(g(x)\) milestone.
-Moving milestones into these are always the best things you can do mid publish, even if you need to sacrifice a variable to do so.
+Moving milestones into these are almost always the best thing you can do mid publish, even if you need to sacrifice a variable to do so, with one exception.

 FI Milestone Route #